-While 82% of employees want to discuss their career prospects with their managers at least 1-4 time per year, a shocking 40% never do.
+While many employees want to discuss their career prospects with their managers at least one to four times per year, a shocking 40% never do.
+In other words, employees won’t ask even when the conversation could help them understand their future.

-A recent study from Robert Half revealed a disconnect between managers and their employees on one of the most wanted aspects of any job.
-So important, in fact, that 32% of more than 11,000 employees surveyed by LinkedIn cited ‘Strong career path’ as the number one thing they look for.
+A Robert Half study revealed a disconnect between managers and their employees on one of the most wanted aspects of any job.
+Gallup has also found that advancement opportunities remain uneven, and one in four employees lack clear opportunities to move ahead.

 Discussing career progression is important for employees because: